Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For photonics engineers, five of seven sources had data, with Microsoft and Adaptive Capacity missing.
-The three AI exposure sources, AI Resilience Model, Anthropic, and Will Robots Take My Job, all agreed on medium exposure, which kept confidence from rising higher.
-Strong pay signals from Wage Bill pushed economic opportunity to high, landing photonics engineers at "Resilient."
+AI exposure sources mostly agreed, rating it medium, though Will Robots Take My Job saw even lower risk, giving this role a medium confidence level.
+Strong pay signals from Wage Bill pushed economic opportunity high, landing photonics engineers at "Resilient."

 AI Resilience Report forPhotonics Engineers